ellenyu/Getting-Cleaning-Data/README.md

 The process of aggregation includes first the retrieval of the data variable names, obtained from the features datafile.
 Activities and subject data (factors) are also retrieved.
-The largest data chunk is obtained from the instrumented smartphone output, and represents real time and FFT spectral info documented in details in the features_info.txt file.They account for 561 numeric variables.
+The largest data chunk is obtained from the instrumented smartphone output, and represents real time and FFT spectral info documented in details in the features_info.txt file.
+They account for 561 numeric variables.
+Proper casting into factors type is also performed on the 3 variables (group,activity and subject).
+Step 1 goal is reached with 10299 obs of 564 variables placed in the df dataframe and saved in df.txt in the data subdirectory.

+Step 2 then selects only mean and standard deviation variables, and retains the factors to assemble a tidy dataset df.sel.
+This step produces 10299 observations of 68 variables.
+In this process, we discovered all varibles named were not unique, as described in the features.txt.
+In particular, all the frequency decomposition data had redundant names, which is in conflict with the definition of tidy datasets.
+Therefore, we implemented a strategy to produce unique names by pasting index and variable names.
+None of this data however affected the next steps.

+The description of the variables was used in the script to establish the ReGex dictionary and implement the translation required in step 3.
+Three functions were coded to help in the processing of text information and lists: secondElement, zapduplicate and translateElement.
+The translateElement is implementing a simple RegEx translation to replace shorthand scientific labeling of variables with common english full titling.

+Step 4 was implemented as the dataframes retrieved the activities info and the corresponding names were respectively substituting the index info, merging activities in the tidy set.
+This is a very short process as it only copies back the translated info into the column names of the tidy dataset df.sel.
+Step 4 is complete when the 10299 observations are described by 68 variables: the two factors (subject and activity) and the 66 plain english described variables representing means and sd data variables only.

+In step 5, ddply is used to aggregate the df.sel data and obtain mean values per subject and activities.
+This is performed column wise on the selected groups and the corresponding dataset df.mean is obtained and written to the dfmean.txt file using the required write.table() with the specified option (row.names=FALSE).
+The 223KB file contains 180 observations (6 activities performed by each of the 30 subjects) for the corresponding 68 variables (2 factors: subject and activity) and 66 means.
+Note that the corresponding labeling update of the dataset variables was also implemented to keep the description of the tidy dataset accurate.

-The reader is referred to the codebook.md for full description of all variables used throughout the script, and full documentation of the datasets obtained.
+This completes the description of the script.The reader is referred to the codebook.md for full description of all variables used throughout the script, and full documentation of the datasets obtained.

 References:
 ===========